-The rifleman carries out the orders of the fire team leader.
-They are responsible for the effective employment of their rifle and for the condition and care of their weapon and equipment.
-The rifleman is responsible for delivering accurate rifle fire on the enemy in accordance with the squad leader's scheme of maneuver and target precedence.
+The riflemen carry out the orders of their fire team leader.
+They are responsible for the effective employment of their rifles and for the condition and care of their weapons and equipment.
+Their responsibility is to deliver accurate rifle fire on the enemy in accordance with the squad leader's scheme of maneuver and target precedence.